Västerås Stad, Jernhusen, Klövern, Kollektivtrafik Myndigheten, Trafikverket

 The 3B initiative aims to reclaim 50ha of land around the station and build a significant landmark, which will dissolve barriers and enhance connectivity.

 Vasteras is bisected by a network of tracks that run through its neighbourhoods.
 The existing railway station fails at linking these areas.
 The new travel centre is designed to connect the different regions and infrastructures lying on either side of the tracks.
-It is, thus, envisaged as an urban connector that connects both sides of the city and the shores of the lake Malaren.
+It is, thus, envisaged as an urban connector that connects both sides of the city and the shores of Lake Malaren.

 BIG and Tengbom developed separate architectural proposals for the centre in early 2014.
 Following evaluations, the proposal made by BIG was selected in early 2015 and was unveiled in June 2015.